stevedomin/bigflake/README.md

 128-bit, k-ordered, conflict-free IDs in Elixir.

-This implementation draws heavily on [Matt Heath's Kāla](https://github.com/mattheath/kala) project, as well as the [Boudary's flake](https://github.com/boundary/flake).
+This implementation draws heavily on [Matt Heath's Kāla](https://github.com/mattheath/kala) project, as well as [Boudary's flake](https://github.com/boundary/flake).

 The IDs it generates consist of: